-- If you have a proxy server between the Artifactory server and the Crowd server, you may check the
+- If you have a proxy server between the Artifactory server and the Crowd server, you may set the

-- It is possible instruct Artifactory to treat externally authenticated users as temporary users, so that Artifactory does not automatically create them in its security store.
+- You may instruct Artifactory to treat externally authenticated users as temporary users, so that Artifactory does not automatically create them in its security store.
 In this case, permissions for such users are based on the permissions given to auto-join groups.

 - Test the configured connection and save it.

 Crowd configuration properties may be added to the run time system properties or to the

 NOTE that setting a configuration through properties overrides configurations set through the user interface.